Leveson Francis Vernon-Harcourt

 Leveson Francis Vernon-Harcourt M.I.C.E.
 (25 January 1839 – 14 September 1907) was a British civil engineer, author of several treatises on river and harbour engineering.

-Biography
+Early life and education

-Leveson Francis Vernon-Harcourt was the son of Admiral Frederick Edward Vernon-Harcourt (1790–1883), a descendant of the Barons Vernon, and his wife, Marcia Delap née Tollemache (1802–1868).
+Leveson Francis Vernon-Harcourt was the son of Admiral Frederick Edward Vernon-Harcourt (1790–1883), a descendant of the Barons Vernon, and his wife, Marcia Delap (née Tollemache) (1802–1868).
 His elder brother was the chemist Augustus George Vernon Harcourt.

-He was educated at Windlesham House School, Harrow School and Balliol College, Oxford, graduating in 1861 with a first-class degree in mathematics and natural sciences.
+Vernon-Harcourt was educated at Windlesham House School, Harrow School and Balliol College, Oxford, graduating in 1861 with a first-class degree in mathematics and natural sciences.
 He received his training in engineering as a pupil of Sir John Hawkshaw.